-The external debt of the government sector declined by EUR 0.1bn in the first seven months of 2008, ending July at EUR 6.6bn.
-The key contributors to this were the repayment of Samurai bonds, worth JPY 25bn or about EUR 150m, and the regular repayments of the debt to the London and Paris club creditors, while new withdrawals largely resulted from the syndicated loan granted to the CBRD (EUR 230m).
-The external debt of the public sector (including the government sector, public enterprises and mixed enterprises) rose modestly, and the publicly guaranteed private sector debt (i.e. the contingent debt of the public sector) continued to trend down.
+The external debt of the government sector stood at EUR 6.6bn at end-May, down EUR 0.1bn over the end of 2007.
+This was due to regular debt repayments to the London and Paris club and substantial long-term loan repayments by the CBRD.
+The external debt of the public sector (including the government sector, public enterprises and mixed enterprises) rose modestly in the first five months of 2008, due mainly to the increase in public enterprises' debt.
+In contrast, the publicly guaranteed private sector debt (i.e. the contingent debt of the public sector) continued to trend down.